The Midcentury Modern Flip

-Without a doubt, the mid century modern flip project is my favorite one to date.
-The deal came to us through a persistent direct mail campaign, but the referral from her next-door neighbor sealed the deal for this seller.
+Without a doubt, this midcentury modern flip (we call it the MidMod Flip) is my favorite one to date.
+The deal came to us through a persistent direct mail campaign, but a referral from a neighbor sealed the deal for this seller.
 That’s right, we had bought and flipped the house next door several years prior!
 (Check out that post here).

 As you can see from the exterior, the low-pitched roof and asymmetrical front elevation lent itself to a solid mid-century vibe.
 Although it looks similar to a split level, as is common in the neighborhood, in reality, it is actually a ranch with a full basement!